 - a.
-When there is no significant action, the referee may stop the match to conduct a video review if: - there is reasonable certainty an error was made regarding timing, scoring or the proper positioning of the wrestlers; - 2. the situation is reviewable; or - the outcome of a review may have an impact on the result of the match. - b.
+When there is no significant action, the referee may stop the match to conduct a video review of a wrestling sequence (see Rule 3.13.4.a) if: - 1. there is reasonable certainty an error was made regarding timing, scoring or the proper positioning of the wrestlers; - 2. the situation is reviewable; or - 3. the outcome of a review may have an impact on the result of the match. - b.
 Referee video reviews shall occur before any coach-requested video review is executed.
 There is no restriction on the number of times a referee may stop the match for a review and there is no time limit to conduct a review, but the referee(s) should strive for each review to be efficient and timely.
 When a third-party reviewer is utilized for coaches' video review challenges, the reviewer shall not consult the referee.